Batch, shaping top braces and gluing cleats

 Here are som pictures of the batch as it looks now.
 I glued in some spruce patches under the bridges where fibers came loose.

-The harp guitar has a "monster bridge" that was not glued but only sat in five screws.
-Amazing.
-The screws originally attached to a 3 mm thick bridgeplate in maple on the inside.
-I replaced the bridgeplate with one in spruce with reinforcements in hardwood around the string holes.
-To give attachment to the screws, I used small round washers in tough plastic that can not crack or rattle.
-A cool fix!
-I needed extra many clamps for the bridge which of course was glued with hot hide glue as it should.
+The harp guitar has a "monster stand" that was not glued but just set in five screws.
+The screws originally attached to a 3 mm thick maple saddle plate on the inside.
+I replaced the saddle plate with a spruce one with hardwood reinforcements around the string holes.
+To give attachment to the screws, I instead used small round washers in tough plastic that cannot crack or rattle.
+Cool fix!
+Needed extra many clamps for the stable which of course were glued with hot skin glue as it should be.

 I thought that the top needed an extra brace above the sound hole as well.